rodyhaddad/classicaljs/README.md

-# Classical.js
+# ClassicalJS

-Classical.js is an adaptation of the OOP concepts of classical programming languages (PHP, C#, C++, Java) behaviours in JavaScript, without any emulation, parsing or compiling.
+ClassicalJS is an adaptation of the OOP concepts of classical programming languages (PHP, C#, C++, Java) behaviours in JavaScript, without any emulation, parsing or compiling.

 ## Usage
   ```javascript